-\$175,000 to outsource but not limited to the following: Other VE studies that are state funded, Value Engineering Training, SAVE International Membership fees, research or assistance related to Quality Assurance and Quality
+• \$175,000 to outsource but not limited to the following: Other VE studies that are state funded, Value Engineering Training, SAVE International Membership fees, SAVE International Annual Conferences, AASHTO VE Committee Conferences, Transportation Research Board (TRB) attendance and participation in TRB committees, American Society for Quality (ASQ) membership and attendance to meetings, research or assistance related to Quality Assurance and Quality Control.
+(FHWA will be notified in advance when the Quality Assurance Branch needs to utilize the funds when initiated.)